 My Story & Witness

-High school was when our family "dis-functionality" really showed up.
-I got hurt my senior year as quarterback of the Winter Park High School backfield, touted to be state champions in Florida football that year.
-When this happened my dad's drinking increased probably because I was unable to play my senior year and lost any chance for a football scholarship.
-Two years before graduation from college my parents divorced after twenty seven years and right after that he was fired from Bendix, because of his drinking.
-When my dad was entrepreneur driven and started a business designing and manufacturing his own line of connectors.
-For this he hired a WWII Veteran who had lost both legs in the war and walked with prosthetic legs, to head manufacturing.
-I remember this man had a 4-year old daughter born with an appendage growth on her left leg, but he loved her very much.
-I mention this because it really touched my heart because dad was so willing to help someone with obvious challenges, and I respected him very much for this, and learned from it, that it's not the "person in the fight" but "the fight in the person", and this man was a fighter!
+My dad was entrepreneur driven and started a business designing and manufacturing his own line of cable connectors and hired a WWII Veteran to lead manufacturing.
+He had lost both legs in WWII and walked with prosthetic legs.
+I remember this man and his four year old daughter who was born with an appendage growth on her left leg but her dad loved her very much.
+I mention this because it really touched my heart since dad was so willing to help someone with obvious challenges and I respected him very much for this.
+I learned from it that it's not the "person in the fight" but "the fight in the person" that matters and this man was a fighter!

-My business and personal experience includes the pain of being forced out of two companies and a divorce I did not want, plus having my life turned upside down.
-This was when my brother was working as a consultant in Jakarta and invited me to visit him there, So, I wound up going there for six years and met my second wife, an Indonesian.
+My business and personal experience includes the pain of being forced out of two companies and two divorces I did not want, plus having my life turned upside down.
+The first was when my brother was working as a consultant in Jakarta and invited me to visit him there.
+I wound up staying for six years and met my second wife, an Indonesian.

-In my second year my wife, an Indonesian, and I bought a consulting company, P.T.
-Cosmorindo Megah that we ran for six years.
-In 1996, I negotiated a multi-million dollar pro-basketball deal which stipulated I would raise $5M (US) in funding, develop the marketing plan, and secure pro-basketball support from the U.S. My partners were KOBATMA, the Indonesian pro basketball league and PERBASI the pro basketball association.
-Our partner was the Minister of Communication who was also Chairman of the pro-basketball organization.
-After eighteen months, ten round trips to the U.S., and securing $300,000 development funding in Orlando the deal came together in October 1997.
+In my second year there I bought a consulting company P.T.
+Cosmorindo Megah that I ran for six years.
+In 1996, I negotiated a multi-million dollar pro-basketball deal which stipulated that I would raise $5 million (US) in funding, develop a new marketing plan, and secure pro-basketball support from the U.S. My partners were KOBATMA the Indonesian pro basketball league and PERBASI the pro basketball association.
+Our partner was the Minister of Communication who was also Chairman of pro-basketball in Indonesia.
+After eighteen months, ten round trips to the U.S., and securing $300,000 development funding in Orlando, the deal came together in October 1997.
 One month later, November 1, 1997 President Soeharto appeared on Indonesian national television and announced that Indonesia's economy was in a tail spin and the very next day twenty nine major banks would be closed.
-This was the effect of what hat was termed the "Asian Economic Flu", which was the devaluation of five of Southeast Asia's country currencies.
-On January 18, 1998 my wife, who was seven and one half months pregnant, we were forced to leave everything, and under extreme duress, return to Orlando with barely enough money to rent an extended stay living apartment.
+This was the effect of what was termed the "Asian Economic Flu" which was the devaluation of five of Southeast Asia's country currencies.
+On January 18, 1998 my wife, who was seven and one half months pregnant and I were forced to leave everything and under extreme duress return to Orlando with barely enough money to rent an extended stay living apartment.

 I hope this has inspired you to take action and to go ahead and Start, Fund and Run your own business, and believe that: